Coronavirus (Covid-19) Information

 You will then receive a phone call from the relevant clinician, or a call back informing you of when the clinician will be contacting you.
 We are unable to provide an exact time of your expected call back, but please ensure you are able to hear and answer your phone promptly.

 We are able conduct many consultations over the phone without the need to see the patient in person.
 However, the clinician may ask you to attend the surgery for an allotted appointment time if appropriate.
-Please bear in mind to reduce time spent waiting in the surgery you will only be permitted to enter the building up to 5 minutes before you allotted appointment time, anyone arriving earlier than this will be asked to wait outside.
+Please bear in mind due to social distancing restrictions and to reduce time spent waiting in the surgery you will only be permitted to enter the building up to 5 minutes before you allotted appointment time, anyone arriving earlier than this will be asked to wait outside.

 ***PLEASE DO NOT ATTEND THE SURGERY WITHOUT BEING ALLOCATED AN APPOINTMENT***